 Defeating the Wither can come with its own set of unique challenges.
 While there are multiple methodologies to combat the wraith-like boss, it is only a matter of time before it breaks through all of them.

-If you are trying to implement bedrock suffocation or to contain the Wither in general, you might’ve noticed that there aren’t many blocks that can contain it.
+If you are trying to implement bedrock suffocation or to contain the Wither in general, you might’ve noticed that few blocks can contain it.
 This undead hostile has the highest health in-game and is the sole source of nether stars.

-Needless to say, there are certain blocks that the Wither cannot destroy.
-Each of these holds certain Wither resistant properties that make them immune to Wither explosions.
+There are certain blocks that the Wither cannot destroy.
+Each holds certain Wither-resistant properties that make them immune to Wither explosions.